cedar-policy/rfcs/text/0068-entity-tags.md

 ## Summary

-This RFC proposes to extend the Cedar type system with the ability to include _embedded attribute maps_ (EA-maps for short) in entity types.
+This RFC proposes to extend the Cedar type system with the ability to include _embedded attribute maps_ (EA-maps for short) in entity types, with the primary goal of supporting a full-featured encoding for _tags_.
 For evaluation purposes, EA-maps have the same programming interface as records: keys are like record attributes and values are like attribute values.
 The difference is in how they are validated: the keys of EA-maps need not be enumerated in advance, as is required with record attributes, and all values must have the same type.
 Moreover, EA-maps are treated by the validator as second-class, meaning valid usage scenarios are somewhat restricted.

-The main body of this RFC proposes that tag keys must be _literals_ when used to look up a tag's value, just like record attributes, but Alternative A generalizes this proposal to allow keys to be dynamically computed.
+The main body of this RFC proposes that EA-map keys must be _literals_ when used to look up a key's value, just like record attributes, but Alternative A generalizes this proposal to allow keys to be dynamically computed.
 Alternative A thus adds expressive power but also implementation cost.

 ### Basic example